locationlabs/ansible-role_cumulus/README.md

 **NOTE:** Changing these settings will cause `switchd` to restart, which will stop network traffic.

+**NOTE:** Beware, removing port from `config.ports` will result in leaving the previous config behind.

 100G switches allow you to breakout ports to 4x10G, 4x25G, etc with use of a breakout cable (or use a different speed than 100G).
 For example, this will take `swp1` and make `swp1sN`, where N is 0 to 4 or 2, depending on which breakout type configured.